-Many AML patients are treated with an anthracycline, such as daunorubicin.
+Many people with AML are treated with an anthracycline, such as daunorubicin.
 Anthracyclines have been associated with increased risk for heart muscle injury or chronic heart failure.
 However, heart disease may not become apparent until many years after treatment ends.

-Certain long-term and late effects have been associated with stem cell transplantation.
-These include infertility, thyroid dysfunction, chronic fatigue, and risk for developing a secondary cancer (although the number of patients who develop a secondary cancer is small).
+Certain long-term and late effects have also been associated with stem cell transplantation.
+These include infertility, thyroid dysfunction, chronic fatigue and risk for developing a secondary cancer (although the number of patients who develop a secondary cancer is small).